wordofwarning/wordofwarning.org/current/2013-domestic/vacuumcleaner/index.md

 Venue: Cooper House, Camelford Close, Manchester, M15 6DX
 Tickets: £6/4, can be booked online via: WeGotTickets from Friday 13 September
 Tickets: £6/4, can be reserved over the phone: 07581 299 439 from Friday 13 September

+####Access Information
+As a sited event, *Domestic* presents a number of access challenges.
+The flat *Mental* takes place in is level access, but the room is small so we would appreciate it if you could let us know about any wheelchairs so we can adjust capacity.
+Seating is on floor cushions, though a chair will be provided on request.
+Spoken word based, it contains material some people may find upsetting.
+Age advisory: 16+
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 After ten years of being an outlaw and inpatient, notorious artist-activist the vacuum cleaner (famed for hijacking the Starbucks logo, parodying the Olympic twitter account and causing a minor riot by giving away 100,000 one cent Euros of free money) presents an autobiographical performance told through his psychiatric records, police intelligence files and corporate injunctions — all collected through the Data Protection Act.